Additional educational activities for Edison robots

 Combining aspects of geometry, the visual arts, technology and problem-solving, this multi-stage STEAM activity centres on quadrilaterals.
 Students examine quadrilaterals from different perspectives, exploring concepts including patterns, sequence, parallel lines and angles.

 Engage students’ imaginations and 21st Century skills with this space-themed activity.
-Students to work together to find solutions, with minimal supervision from you, putting their communication and collaboration capabilities to the test as they problem-solve through this scenario-based project.
+Students team up to find solutions, with minimal supervision from you, putting their communication and collaboration capabilities to the test as they problem-solve through this scenario-based project.

 Grab your Edison robot and some paint!
 This video is bound to give you inspiration for your next masterpiece.
-A great STEAM activity tapping into engineering, coding and the visual arts, your class is bound to have fun trying out this challenge.
+A truly STEAM activity which taps into engineering, coding and the visual arts, your class is bound to have lots of fun (and lots of learning) trying out this challenge.

 Ready for a stepped-up coding challenge that includes variables and uses Edison’s sensors?
 Then help Edison save the day!
 There are four drums of radioactive waste buried and hidden somewhere in this area.
 Use Edison to help find them so they can be cleared away.